JosephineTella/Drug-Classification/README.md

 <img width="1118" height="345" alt="Screenshot 2026-02-04 044050" src="https://github.com/user-attachments/assets/9df11767-fd29-45fa-bc4d-53c4f0b90b22" />

-The analysis shows a highly imbalanced drug distribution, with DrugY being the most commonly administered, accounting for about 90 cases and nearly half of all observations (45.5%), followed by DrugX with roughly 55 cases (27.0%), while DrugA, DrugB, and DrugC appear far less frequently.
-This dominance suggests DrugY may have broader applicability or greater availability.
-Age distribution patterns further reveal distinct prescribing trends: DrugY and DrugX are used across wide age ranges, indicating suitability for diverse populations, whereas DrugA is concentrated among middle-aged users.
-DrugC tends to be prescribed to younger individuals, while DrugB is predominantly used by older adults, as reflected by its higher median age and narrower age spread.
-Together, these findings highlight both usage imbalance across drugs and age-specific prescribing behaviors
+The analysis showed that DrugY was used the most, with 90 cases (45.5%), followed by DrugX with 55 cases (27%), while DrugA, DrugB, and DrugC were much less common.
+This suggested that DrugY was more widely used or more available.
+DrugY and DrugX were prescribed across many age groups, while DrugA was mostly used by middle-aged people.
+DrugC was more common in younger individuals, and DrugB was mainly prescribed to older adults.
+Overall, the results showed an imbalance in drug use and clear age-based prescribing patterns.

 ### Model Performance